montali/vrije-ai/Dynamic Programming and Reinforcement Learning/2 - Finite horizon.md

 ## Revenue management

-This is a problem introduced by airline looking for *dynamic pricing* strategies.
+This is a problem introduced by airlines looking for *dynamic pricing* strategies.
 The problem is *how many seats to offer in different booking classes and when to close them?*

 Let's start by a simple example: we have 2 customers but one seat only, who arrive one-by-one, who pay 100 and 150.
 What are the consecutive prices?
 We should probably use 150/150: if we had different pricing, the first one would buy it at 100 and the seat would be gone.